Click on each for answers to the questions listed.

 Which Undergraduate and Masters students may participate (“walk”) in Spring Commencement?

-It is customary to “walk” during the final quarter of your degree program.
-In some cases, however, academic programs are sequenced in such a way that graduation may only occur in the summer directly following the Spring ceremony.
-Undergraduate and Master’s students who will be applying to graduate in Summer or in Fall directly following the graduation ceremony, may choose to ‘walk’ during the Spring ceremony, or they may choose to ‘walk’ in the ceremony that takes place the following Spring.
+It is customary to “walk” during the final quarter of your degree program. .
+In some cases, however, academic programs are sequenced in such a way that graduation may occur in terms prior to or after the Spring ceremony.
+Undergraduate and Master’s students who will be applying to graduate in the Winter before or the Summer or Fall terms directly following the graduation ceremony, may choose to ‘walk’ during the Spring ceremony.
+Exceptions may be made with program and/or departmental approval.

 Which way does my tassel go?

 Bachelor’s students wear their tassel on the right and will move their tassel to the left after shaking the dean’s hand and crossing the stage.
 Doctoral and Master’s candidates wear their tassel on the left.
 All degree candidates are encouraged to participate wearing regalia: gown, cap, tassel, and hood for doctoral and master’s degree candidates; gown, cap, and tassel for bachelor’s degree candidates.
-Regalia, including honor cords for students graduating with honors, are available at the UO Duck Store beginning in April.
-Online ordering will be available sometime in April.
+Regalia, including honor cords for students graduating with honors, are available at the UO Duck Store beginning in March.

 How do I know if I’ve received Latin Honors?